We don't just talk cars ... we teach how to buy them.

 There weren't very many significant changes for the Vibe during this production run other than the GT and AWD models being discontinued after 2007.
 Of note for Vibe shoppers was a DVD-based navigation system that was an available option only for the 2003 - 2005 model years.
 In addition, front seat-mounted side airbags were optional throughout this period, but full-length side curtain airbags weren't offered until the 2005 model year.

-The newest generation of Pontiac Vibe was introduced for the 2009 model year, consisting of a base and new AWD and GT models.
+The last Vibe generation was produced only in 2009 and consisted of a base, AWD and GT models.
 The base Vibe is front-wheel-drive only and its 1.8 liter four-cylinder engine now produces 132 horsepower.
 AWD and GT models have an independent rear suspension and an upgraded 2.4 liter four-cylinder engine that boosts output to 158 horsepower.
 This new Vibe also comes standard with stability control, antilock disc brakes (ABS), OnStar and a full array of airbags.

 Other standard features for the base Vibe now include 16 inch wheels, a 4-speaker audio system, a CD player, an auxiliary audio jack, satellite radio and a tilt/telescoping steering wheel.
 Many of these Vibes can be found with the 1SB package which added a more powerful engine, a fold-flat front passenger seat and a rear cargo organizer.